The health insurance industry has confronted many external

 total national health care spending, up from approximately 33% at

 present, driven by increased reliance on insurers in managing

 government's fee-for-service Medicare and Medicaid products.

-- Recent Census figures show that seniors constitute a larger
+- Recent census figures show that seniors constitute a larger

-will gain steam in the years ahead.
+only gain steam in the years ahead.
 Consequently, the aging

-population is expected to drive industry demand as they would aim
+population is expected to drive industry demand.

-We expect most of the companies within our coverage to benefit from
+We expect most of the companies within our coverage to benefit

 Let's have a quick look at some of these companies: